shradhit7/shradhit7.github.io/_posts/2020-01-10- Full Time Job.md

 - Code, code, code - practice makes perfect, right?
 - Don't try to be jack of all trade!
 Choose the domains(in DS) you find intersting and be an expert in that!
-- thorough understanding of machine learning theory
+- Thorough understanding of machine learning theory
 - Math is Important ( specifically statistics and linear algebra ) - _let no one say you otherwise_
 - Database - SQL & MongoDB ( never ignore databases)
 - Hands on working with data engineeing tools ( AWS, GCP, Docker etc. )